 1) Lack of Support

 One of our biggest pet peeves about the RODECaster is the lack of support from RODE.
 Many of our clients turn to us for help during setup and recording, or we receive their recorded audio and discover problems.
 We thought it’d be a great idea to check out the user manual!

 Heading to the RODECaster support page will show you that no downloadable user manual is available from RODE, just a QuickStart guide.
 We contacted RODE support and they told us there’s no manual available.
 “Due to constant firmware updates and feature changes, this would need updated far too frequently”.
 So aside from a few basic tutorial videos on their site, this thing is a mystery to us unless we buy one just to have on hand to walk clients through settings.
 Considering this machine is overkill for many podcasters, it simply becomes an expensive headache.

 2) Large Files

 One of the RODECaster’s export methods sends a giant multi-channel WAV file with all 14 recorded tracks.
 In all cases we’ve seen, the podcaster uses only 1 or 2 of these tracks.
 The remainder simply take up space, creating a giant file containing essentially nothing.
 It takes the podcaster a long time to upload.
 The editor has to then download this giant file and remove the unnecessary tracks before working.
 It ends up being a waste of time that may add to the editing price.

 Alternatives To the RODECaster

-The RODECaster is a neat device which we think is most ideal for a podcast using 3 or more microphones in a single room, and maybe even doing live broadcasts.
+The RODECaster is a neat device and is definitely useful for the right applications, such as a podcast using several microphones in a single room, doing live broadcasts, and higher-budget podcasts.

 Here are some common podcasting situations where we think an alternative method would be better: